-We are pleased to present the Popular Annual Financial Report (PAFR) for the City of Cornelius for Fiscal Year (FY) 2022.
-This report is the short and easier to read version of our larger Comprehensive Annual Financial Report.
+We are pleased to present the Popular Annual Financial Report (PAFR) for the City of Cornelius for Fiscal Year (FY) 2023.
+This report is the short and easier to read version of our larger Annual Comprehensive Financial Report.
 The report is required by Oregon Revised Statutes to be published annually after an independent, outside auditor reviews and summarizes city finances for conformity with the law.
 I am proud to say that the full report received an unmodified "clean opinion" from our auditors.
 This means that our finances were properly managed and accounted for throughout the year.
+This is due to the dedicated elected and appointed leaders who oversee the City, and the effective staff who operate the City day-to-day.